Code of Conduct

-In addition to the prohibition on trading while aware of material nonpublic information, a) all Directors, officers and director level and above employee, and b) all other employees who are aware of or have access to material inside financial information relating to quarterly or annual financial results of Aviat Networks or its divisions or business units are also prohibited from directly or indirectly trading in Aviat Networks securities during the period commencing on the fifteenth day of the third month of a fiscal quarter and continuing until two full business days (a full 48 hours minimum) have elapsed following the public release of the quarterly or annual financial information.
+In addition to the prohibition on trading while aware of material nonpublic information, a) all Directors, officers and director level and above employee, and b) all other employees who are aware of or have access to material inside financial information relating to quarterly or annual financial results of Aviat Networks or its divisions or business units are also prohibited from directly or indirectly trading in Aviat Networks securities during the period commencing 14 Calendar days prior to the end of a financial quarter and ending at the close of market on the second full business day following the date of public disclosure of the financial results for that fiscal quarter (the "Quarterly Black-out Period").
 Directors and executive officers are also prohibited from undertaking short sales of Aviat Networks securities or undertaking any transaction in Aviat Networks puts, calls, or other derivative securities on an exchange or in any other organized market.

-If you are planning to buy or sell Aviat Networks securities and believe you may be in possession of material information, or you are unsure whether restrictions apply to you, consult with Aviat Networks' General Counsel before entering into any transaction.
+If you are planning to buy or sell Aviat Networks securities and believe you may be in possession of material information, or you are unsure whether restrictions apply to you, consult with Aviat Networks' Vice President of Legal, who is also designated as the Insider Trading Compliance Officer, before entering into any transaction.

 H. Health and Safety